 For the profiles in the Infrared Profile Pack, does it matter which profile I choose, Infrared Temp -50 or Infrared Temp -100?

-The color temperature of infrared light is below 2,000 kelvins, which is outside of the range of the Temp scale in Lightroom and Camera Raw.
+The color temperature of infrared light is around 900 kelvins, well below the 2,000 to 50,000 kelvins range of the Temp scale in Lightroom and Camera Raw.
 The purpose of the Infrared Temp profiles in the Infrared Profile Pack is to shift the color temperatures values in the Temp slider towards the infrared range.
+While the labels on the Temp slider will remain as 2,000 and 50,000, the color temperatures supported will be lower with negative temperature profile.
 The exact amount of shift required will vary depending on the filter you are using and your camera sensor.

 I’ve tested profiles with a Temp adjustment of -25 and -75 to see that that level of granularity was required.
 Those additional profiles don’t offer any benefit over the -50 and -100 profiles.
 The -50 and -100 profiles cover nearly all of the cases I have tested.
 There is only one case I’ve observed where they did not work.1 As a result, the Infrared Profile Pack only includes profiles for -50 and -100, since that should provide enough color temperature shift for all high-pass filters.